rksainath/covid-status-pwa/README.md

 # Covid-19 Status - A Progressive Web App
 It gives you up-to-date statistics of the disease for every country.

-API for Current cases and more stuff about COVID-19 or the Novel Coronavirus Strain https://github.com/NovelCOVID/API
+API Source: API for Current cases and more stuff about COVID-19 or the Novel Coronavirus Strain https://github.com/NovelCOVID/API

 ## Project setup
 ```